-At Collingwood Dental Centre in Collingwood, our dentists perform a variety of oral surgery procedures to treat dental issues and improve your oral health.
+At Collingwood Dental Centre in Collingwood, our dentists perform a variety of oral surgery procedures to treat dental issues and preserve your oral health.

 What is Oral Surgery?

 Oral surgery encompasses the diagnosis and surgical treatment of injuries, diseases and defects of the hard and soft tissues of the face, mouth, jaws and teeth.

 While we always prefer to use the least invasive treatment possible for any dental issues, in some circumstances less invasive treatment options are simply not sufficient and oral surgery is needed.